 Living on Campus

-You may have heard that since the start of COVID, everyone wants to live in Montana.
+You may have heard that over the past few years, everyone wants to live in Montana.
 The result of that has been a dramatic shortage of housing in our communities, including the greater Helena area.

-Thankfully, Carroll has rooms available for our students at this time, and we do not immediately foresee any need to force students to move off-campus into that challenging marketplace anytime soon.
+Thankfully, Carroll has rooms available for our students at this time, and we do not immediately foresee any need to require students to move off-campus into that challenging marketplace anytime soon.

 Of course, there are more advantages to living on campus at Carroll than merely cost and availability, such as not having to shovel snow or dealing with a morning commute.
 Life in any of our residence halls is where you’ll experience the kind of moments that shape who you become, foster lifelong friendships, and broaden your perspective on the world.